ElektraInitiative/libelektra/doc/tutorials/odbc-backend.md

 Next, we have to create a table for storing metadata.
 The table for the metadata needs at least three columns:

-- A column with the _key-name_ which must be defined as a _foreign key_ (FK) to the PK of the table where the keys are stored.
+- A column with the _key-name_ which should be defined as a _foreign key_ (FK) to the PK of the table where the keys are stored.
 - A column for the _name_ of the metakeys.
 - A column for the _value_ of the metakeys.

-> The column for the **key-name** and the column for the **metakey-name** together form the PK of that table.
+> The column for the **key-name** and the column for the **metakey-name** together should form the PK of that table.

-Again, all these columns should be defined to store the data type `TEXT`.
+Again, all these columns should be defined to store the data types `TEXT`, `CHAR` or `VARCHAR` column.
-If you want to use `CHAR` or `VARCHAR` columns, it's your responsibility to make sure that the stored values don't exceed the maximum defined length.

-It is allowed that the tables contain more columns, these additional columns are not processed by Elektra, _must not_ be part of a PK and _must_ support NULL-values (if you want to add new keys in a future version of Elektra).
+It is allowed that the tables contain more columns, these additional columns are not processed by Elektra, _must not_ be part of a PK and _must_ support NULL- or DEFAULT-values (if you want to add new keys in a future version of Elektra).
 Currently, as only read support is implemented, columns that don't support NULL values are also possible, but not recommended.

 The following ER-diagram shows the described scheme: